htcondor/htcondor/docs/version-history/development-release-series-89.rst

 Bugs Fixed:

+- Fixed a bug where jobs that asked for `transfer_output_files = .` would
+  be put on hold if they were evicted and restarted.
+  :jira:`267`

 - The ``preserve_relative_paths`` submit command now properly allows jobs to run on HTCondor versions 8.9.10 and later.
   :jira:`189`